Technigo/project-happy-thoughts/README.md

 I used an API provided by Technigo Bootcamp.
 The API has three endpoints, and it's public.
 It gives me 20 last posted happy thoughts.

+User can share a thought, shorter than 140 characters, and like other posts by clicking a heart button.

 ## Design

 ![Design](https://i.imgur.com/NUoE9gX.png)